Who are we and what do we do?

 What is your personal data used for?

 We use your data to respond to requests or complaints about a range of services including area care including cleansing, play area and other grounds maintenance, tree maintenance and arboriculture, pest control, and recycling and waste collection.
 We use health data to help us to provide waste collection services for those who have clinical waste disposal needs or who need assistance with collection of their household waste bins and for our pest control services.
-We use vehicle related data to provide MOT and other fleet services to the public and driver information, including health data, for internal vehicle use purposes.

 Will your personal data be shared?

 We share some information about area care and waste services with housing associations, Cleveland Fire Brigade, Government agencies such as Her Majesty’s Revenue and Customs (HMRC), and the Courts for where required for the investigation or prosecution of criminal or other offences.
 Our pest control services share information with housing associations, utilities companies such as Northumbrian Water, Government agencies including Public Health England and the Environment Agency.
-Our fleet services share information with the Driver and Vehicle Standards Agency for MOT testing purposes.

 How do we keep your personal data secure?